 - 5. Check herbs in about a week.
 Store in an airtight container for up to 6 months.

 When preparing fresh herbs, cut them fresh to ensure the most vibrant taste and aroma.
 Pre-cut herbs wilt quickly and lose a lot of freshness.
 There are usually 3 types of cuts for herbs: finely chopped, coarsely chopped and chiffonade.
 Finely chopped herbs are used in sauces to evenly distribute the herbs throughout.
 Coarsely chopped herbs keep their individual flavor well and are for when you want a more of a pop of flavor than an evenly distributed flavor.
 Chiffonade or “little ribbons” is a cut for large leaves such as basil, it is usually used for garnishing or presentation reasons.
 F

 Note: Always use a sharp knife or scissors when cutting herbs.
 A dull knife will bruise the delicate leaves of the herbs.

 Hold the stem of the herb at the top and using your pinched fingers pull the stem through your fingers.
 This will quickly remove all the leaves.

 Cut the bottom woody portion of the stems off but keep the edible thin stems to chop up with the leaves.
 If not using the stems freeze them and throw them in when you are making stocks.

 Pick the leaves off the woody stems and prepare as desired.

 The thickness of these ribbons is up to you depending on your dish and preference.

-The general rule of thumb is to add hardy herbs at the beginning of cooking and tender herbs at the end.
+The general guide is to add hardy herbs at the beginning of cooking and tender herbs at the end.

 Adding hardy herbs at the beginning of cooking allows the flavors to gently release and mellow during the cooking process.
 If you add them in a full sprig, you can easy remove them at the end of the cooking process to avoid any unwanted woody texture of the herbs.
 This method is best used for slow cooked items such as stews, soups and stocks.